Federal Labor Law Posting Compliance Guide

 Posting and Notice Requirements

-- Any employer of employees to whom section 7 of the Act does not apply because of an exemption of broad application to an establishment may alter or modify the poster with a legible notation to show that the overtime provisions do not apply; for example: Overtime Provisions Not Applicable to Taxicab Drivers (section 13(b)(17)
+• Any employer of employees to whom section 7 of the FLSA does not apply may alter or modify the poster legibly to show that the overtime provisions do not apply; for example: Overtime Provisions Not Applicable to Taxicab Drivers (section 13(b)(17).

 Additional Notes